Explore how your team can use Hiver.

 Escalations can be caused by any number of reasons.

-It’s important to take some time and analyze exactly what went wrong and how it can be avoided in future.
+It’s important to take some time and analyze exactly what went wrong and how it can be avoided in the future.
 The agent who was originally assigned the request should be an integral part of this process.

-You must dig deep into the issue and find out why it happened and what led up to it.
+You must dig deep into the issue and discover why it happened and what led to it.
 Was there an error on your end?
 Or was something wrong with the product itself?
 Was there an issue with your website?
 Or was something else entirely stopping customers from using your service?
 The answers will help you better understand why a customer reached out in the first place and how the issue ended up being escalated.

 This way, all relevant stakeholders can discuss why the mistake was made and take steps to avoid repeating it.